martinring/thesis/src/3-Self-Verification.md

 lifetime.
 Hence, if we instantiate the configuration variables after deployment and keep only the variables of the system which change frequently arbitrary, we get a much smaller search space to explore.

-:::example continued
+:::example continue
 Consider again the running example.
 If we assume a width of 8 bit for the input values (the luminosity sensor and subsequently for the upper and lower bounds) and the time delay, and one bit for the light switch status
-(these are lower bounds for a realistic system), we get the following search space (where *cnt* is a variable counting up to delay):
+(these are lower bounds for a realistic system), we get the following search space (where $cnt$ is a variable counting up to delay):

 <!-- TODO EQ -->